Morphology-Aware Peptide Discovery via Masked Conditional Generative Modeling: Discussion

-Since the aggregation labels in our dataset were obtained with CG-MD, we validated candidate morphologies in silico, using a similar CG-MD setup, rather than experiments.
+Since the aggregation labels in our dataset were obtained with CG-MD, we validated candidate morphologies \textit{in silico}, using a similar CG-MD setup, rather than experiments.
 This choice ensures methodological consistency, but MD predictions are known to be sensitive to the employed force field and simulation setting, and do not always match the experimental predictions.
 Thus, re-labeling the aggregation labels with more accurate molecular models would be very impactful.
 Particularly promising in this respect are machine-learning interatomic potentials~\cite{thalerLearningNeuralNetwork2021,rockenAccurateMachineLearning2024} --- especially implicit-solvent variants~\cite{rockenPredictingSolvationFree2025,costeDevelopingImplicitSolvation2024,thalerDeepCoarsegrainedPotentials2022} --- which can approach ab-initio accuracy while retaining near-linear scaling with system size.
 Integrating such models would yield higher-fidelity training and validation labels while keeping the end-to-end design cycle computationally tractable.
-In addition, the simulation–generation loop could be tightened by calculating and conditioning directly on morphology descriptors such as RMOI.
+In addition, the simulation-generation loop could be tightened by calculating and conditioning directly on morphology descriptors such as RMOI.
+Ultimately, more extensive atomistic simulations or even experimental characterization would be required to establish morphology as ground truth and to calibrate which proxy descriptors and simulation protocols transfer reliably across conditions.
+This would be a natural next step to extend and further validate this work.

 In summary, PepMorph represents a versatile generative framework for peptide self-assembly that enables treating morphology as an explicit design objective through partial conditioning.
 Coupled with an MD-validated screening loop, it yields low-redundancy, morphology-specific candidates with measurable shape outcomes, indicating its capability of navigating the vast peptide sequence space.
 We see this work as a stepping stone toward truly designable peptide assemblies, bridging the gap between sequence specification and material form.